 All F-Root servers offer IPv4 and IPv6 service, and we require that the management and exchange connections be dual-stack.
 (The connection for the remote management card can be v4-only, if need be.)
 ISC requires several subnets/connections of provided IP address space for each F-Root node:

-- A /28 of IPv4 address space for management of the various systems functions, and a /64 of IPv6.
+A transit link with a /28 of IPv4 address space for management of the various systems functions, and a /64 of IPv6, with a BGP session originating a default route.
 By default, we expect this to be a gigabit copper connection.

 The standard F-Root server has SFP+ optics, and thus is configured for connection only at 10G, but there are optics available which allow for a connection to a 1G Fiber connection as well.
 (These are special SFP+ optics that can down-clock; regular SFP+ optics will not work.)
 If your exchange supports copper gigabit ethernet and your planned location for the system is within the length requirements mandated by the ethernet specification, this is also workable without needing a special optic.